Florida Orange and Tangerine Varieties Most are Available for Order from The Orange Shop

 Taste Characteristics: Brillant, juicy sweet, rich taste.

-Peel Characteristics: Bright yellow-orange color; smooth,
+Peel Characteristics: Bright yellow-orange color;

-thin rind.
+smooth, thin rind.

-Internal Characteristics: Bright orange color; some seeds.
+Internal Characteristics: Bright orange color; some

 Origin: Origin from China, brought to Charleston, South